Biden’s communion denial highlights faith-politics conflict

 The denial prompted Faithful America, a liberal-leaning grassroots Christian group, to launch an online petition calling on South Carolina’s Catholic bishop to direct Morey to apologize to Biden and direct other priests in the state not to deny communion based on politics.

-“It isn’t about politics,” the Rev. Nathan Empsall, an Episcopalian priest and Faithful America’s campaigns director, said Tuesday, expressing displeasure about past threats to deny communion to Democratic politicians including Kerry and Tim Kaine.
-“Jesus said, ‘take, eat, when you do this, do this in remembrance of me.’
-He didn’t say, ‘take, eat but, only if you agree with certain American political positions.”
+“Jesus said, ‘Take, eat — when you do this, do this in remembrance of me.’
+He didn’t say, ‘Take, eat — but only if you agree with certain American political positions,’” the Rev. Nathan Empsall, an Episcopalian priest and Faithful America’s campaigns director, said Tuesday, expressing displeasure about past threats to deny communion to Democratic politicians including Kerry and Virginia Sen. Tim Kaine.

 “The Eucharist ... is not a prize for the perfect but a powerful medicine and nourishment for the weak,” Francis wrote in 2013.